unmannedlab/LiDAR-reflectivity-segmentation/README.md

-## Implementation of "Reflectivity is All You Need!: Advancing LiDAR Semantic Segmentation
+## Reflectivity is All You Need!: Advancing LiDAR Semantic Segmentation
 #### The repository is under frequent updation.

 ### Summary